anseki/jquery-plainmodal/README.md

 ```

 Initialize specified element as modal window.
-The `open` method can initialize too.
+The `open` method too, can initialize.
 This is used to initialize without showing the modal window at voluntary time.
 You can specify `options` to every `open` method.
 But, if `options` of an element isn't changed, re-initializing it isn't needed.
 Then, you specify `options` to only first `open` method, or use this method for initializing it only once.
 If you don't customize any options (using default all), this method isn't needed because `options` isn't specified to `open` method, and element is initialized at only first time.